arithefirst/shibedrill-homepage/src/content/posts/security-for-the-antifascist.md

 <!-- more -->

-*You can download this post as a Markdown file <a href="/src/content/posts/security-for-the-antifascist.md" download="security-for-the-antifascist.md">here</a>.*
+*You can download this post as a Markdown file [here](/src/content/posts/security-for-the-antifascist.md).*

 - A quick foreword: This guide does not assume any preexisting knowledge with regards to Linux, cybersecurity, cryptography, or any other fields.
 This is strictly a layman's handbook.
 You do not need to install any specific operating system or buy any specific hardware for this guide to be useful to you.
 If you wanted a QubesOS review, maybe look elsewhere.